Henry Schein Inc Annual Shareholders Meeting Transcript

 Stanley M. Bergman - Henry Schein, Inc. - Executive Chairman & CEO

-Thank you, operator.
+Thank you very much, operator.
 Good morning, everyone.
-I'm Stanley Bergman, Chairman of the Board and Chief Executive Officer at Henry Schein.
-It's my pleasure to welcome you to the company's 25th Annual Meeting of Stockholders, which is being conducted virtually via the Internet.
-This is, of course, our first virtual annual meeting due to the emerging public health impact of the coronavirus pandemic.

-And to support the health and wellbeing of our employees, directors and stockholders, we are not holding a physical meeting this year.
-This meeting is being held entirely online.
-My thanks to all stockholders voting today whether by a proxy or in advance of the meeting or online during the virtual meeting.
+I'm Stanley Bergman, Chairman of the Board and Chief Executive Officer of Henry Schein.
+It is indeed my great pleasure to welcome you to the company's 26th Annual Meeting of Stockholders, which is being conducted virtually via the Internet.
+Due to the public health impact of the coronavirus pandemic and to support the health and well-being of our employees, directors and stockholders, this meeting is being held entirely online.
+My thanks to all stockholders voting today, whether by proxy in advance of the meeting or online during the virtual meeting.
+Please note the polls are indeed open.

 Henry Schein Inc Annual Shareholders Meeting Transcript